-Of the ten candidates now in the Democratic presidential field, none have attracted more recent controversy than Senator Barack Obama.
-But that controversy has been unique — and perhaps unprecedented — for one reason: almost without exception, Obama didn’t do anything to start it.
+AMY GOODMAN: Of the 10 candidates now in the Democratic presidential field, none have attracted more recent controversy than Senator Barack Obama.
+But that controversy has been unique—and perhaps unprecedented—for one reason: Almost without exception, Obama didn’t do anything to start it.

-Just days after he entered the presidential race, Fox News picked up a false story that Obama attended an Islamic Madrassa school as a child in Indonesia.
-CNN was earlier forced to apologize after displaying an image that listed Osama bin Laden’s first name as "Obama."
-Pundits have spoken at length over whether Obama’s middle name Hussein will be a political liability.
-And last week, Senator Joseph Biden attracted widespread criticism after calling Obama "the first mainstream African-American who is articulate and bright and clean and a nice-looking guy."
+Just days after he entered the presidential race, Fox News picked up a false story that Obama attended an Islamic madrassa school as a child in Indonesia.
+CNN was earlier forced to apologize after displaying an image that listed Osama bin Laden’s first name as “Obama.”
+Pundits have spoken at length over whether Obama’s middle name, Hussein, will be a political liability.
+And last week, Senator Joseph Biden attracted widespread criticism after calling Obama, quote, “the first mainstream African American who is articulate and bright and clean and a nice-looking guy.”

 Obama has also gotten some welcome attention.
-He’s been profiled in lengthy articles in several major publications — the New York Times, the Washington Post, cover articles in both Time and Newsweek.
-But amidst all the controversy and the attention, very little has been said about Obama’s stance on the issues.
+He’s been profiled in lengthy articles in several major publications—The New York Times, The Washington Post, cover articles in both Time and Newsweek.
+But amidst all the controversy and attention, very little has been said about Obama’s stance on the issues.

 Now, stop me when you want me to stop.
 I could go into his first year in the Senate briefly.